Rolls the Slightly Self-Destructive Carpentry Enthusiast

 - metal-framed kitchenette incl. water storage, access cupboards, hinged and removable benches

-- storage unit ergonomic for specific auxiliary items, incl. shoe racks, utility hardware baskets, hat rack, hinged benches, laundry chute, dual wetsuit buckets.
+- storage unti ergonomic for specific auxiliary items, incl. shoe racks, utility hardware baskets, hat rack, hinged benches, laundry chute, dual wetsuit buckets

 - storage hatch above cab